-

 Around two-thirds of the people who qualify for a car through Motability are able to drive the car themselves, though many welcome a named driver to share the driving with.
 A non-driver might be entirely dependent on named drivers for all their travel needs.
 Being able to add further names temporarily to the insurance can be useful for family and friends when travelling, perhaps on holiday or when a named driver is unavailable to help.

 The insurance for all named Motability drivers is pretty comprehensive, covering the loss of the vehicle (theft), damage to the vehicle, accidental damage, fire or theft damage, repair or replacement glass, cover for agreed adaptations, plus much more.
-It is provided by RSA Motability, who have been the insurer of Motability drivers since 1995.
+It is provided by Direct Line Motability.

 We recommend that you discuss the terms of the insurance cover when you visit your local Motability specialist.